govuk-one-login/life-events-platform/stack-orchestration/README.md

 Clone the repo https://github.com/alphagov/di-devplatform-deploy in a directory next to this repo.

+Copy the encryption file into `stack-orchestration` with the name `encryption_key.txt`.
+This file is stored in keeper.

 ### Required CLIs

 To run this tool you will need the below CLI's